kilpkonn/msc-thesis/main.typ

 However, it differs from it by searching in the opposite direction.

 To not confuse the directions, we use _forward_ when we are constructing terms from what we have (working towards the goal) and _backward_ when we work backward from the goal.
-This aligns with the forward and the backward directions in generic path finding, where the forward direction is from source to target and backward direction is from target to source.
+This aligns with the forward and the backward directions in generic path finding, where the forward direction is from source to target and the backward direction is from target to source.

 The algorithm in @algebraic-foundations-of-proof-refinement starts from the target type and starts working backward from it toward what we already have.
 For example, if we have a function in scope that takes us to the goal, we create new goals for all the arguments of the function, therefore we move backward from the return type towards the arguments.